3 Reasons Why 98.6 Is Not The Normal Body Temperature Today

 Infectious diseases are caused by organisms.
 Low levels of infectious microorganisms are present in our environment and infect healthy people from time to time.
 Drinking water can be a way microorganisms enter our bodies, causing us to be sick.
-Scientists found elevated temperatures in the body is part of an effective immune response.
+Scientists found elevated normal body temperature as part of an effective immune response.

 Giardia and Cryptosporidium are the most common identified causes of waterborne illness in the United States.
 Municipal water treatments are used to ensure water for drinking is safe.
 One of the most common methods is to treat water with chlorine chemicals.
 Water used for drinking coming from lakes, rivers, and reservoirs is also usually filtered.
 Private wells have their problems with contamination and should be tested every year.
 During times of flooding, they should be tested more frequently.
 Even with all the safety measures in place, the United States still has cities with poor tap water.
 You can find a list of the 12 cities with the worst tap water in the US from Business Insider here.

 Today, people weigh more than they use to and have less need to move.
 As a result, metabolic rates are lower, and your body uses less energy, which causes it to run a little cooler than normal body temperature.
 In this case, the temperature decline is a wake-up call to move.
 Today it’s easier than ever to get the essentials needed to live.
 It’s more important than ever to make time to exercise.
 Oh, and by the way, when you do exercise, make sure you replace the fluids lost through sweat.
 The best fluid for this is water.
 Depending on variables like speed and temperature, you may need to replenish 1 – 2 pints of water when walking a mile.